 Laura joined the clinical negligence department at Stephensons in 2010 and is one of the many solicitors in the experienced team.
+She is recognised by the Law Society’s Clinical Negligence Accreditation Scheme.
 Besides the interest Laura has in the medical issues involved, for Laura this area of law is all about making a real difference to people’s lives.

 Laura deals with a wide range of negligence cases from surgical errors to misdiagnoses to birth injuries.
 Regardless of the type of medical negligence, or the value of a claim, the consequences can be catastrophic, not just to the injured person, but to their families as well.
 Laura's priority is to help those people through what can be one of the most difficult times of their lives.